-Variability in care is one of the biggest challenges facing the NHS.
-When solutions to common problems are found, it's essential that they are recognised and spread as widely as possible.
+Variation in care is one of the biggest challenges facing the NHS.
+When solutions to common problems are found, they need to be recognised and spread as widely as possible.
 Sharing good practice and learning through a case study can help others drive change, reduce variations in care and improve the lives of people with diabetes.